 November 9, 2021

 Virtual environment platform 6Connex acquires Poland-based event management platform Eventory.
 The terms of the deal were not disclosed.
 Eventory adds a registration tool, an intuitive event portal, and a mobile app to 6Connex’s offering.
-It also provides a 2D virtual environment with chat, surveys, polls, networking features.
+It also provides a 2D virtual environment with chat, surveys, polls, and networking features.

 October 26, 2021